 Many economists argue that moderate inflation of between 1% and 3% produces strong returns for equities, while periods with 6% of higher inflation have always produced negative real returns for equities.
 Of course, there are others that argue that no level of inflation raises the return on equity seen in public companies, as it's difficult to show a direct cause and effect.

 For international investors, central banks that provide liquidity during times of crisis can help boost equities by promoting economic recovery.
 But inflation that seems out-of-control could result in lower returns in equities.
 Again, it's important for investors to watch CPI figures (or unofficial private reports) and measure that against economist expectations.

 Investors can reduce their exposure to inflation risk using a variety of methods.
 The most popular method to hedge against inflation is by purchasing hard assets like gold.
 Hard assets include commodities such as energy, precious metals, base and industrial metals, agriculture, alternative energy, and forest products.
 They are tangible assets that are nonperishable and tend to have intrinsic value.
 In general, these assets tend to be negatively correlated with both stocks and bonds.

 Some developed countries also offer other forms of inflation hedges.
 For instance, the U.S. Treasury offers Treasury Inflation Protected Securities (TIPS) that are adjusted for inflation based on the official CPI figures.
 Similarly, inflation-protected government bonds in Europe have also drawn the attention of some investors.

 Notably, these inflation-adjusted securities can also serve as an indicator of confidence in a government.
-For instance, investors concerned about the negative implications of inflationary policies may opt to purchase inflation-protected securities in lieu of non-protected securities, which would create a growing spread between the two over time - a clear warning sign.
+For instance, investors concerned about the negative implications of inflationary policies may opt to purchase inflation-protected securities instead of non-protected securities, which would create a growing spread between the two over time—a clear warning sign.